Loading...

 • Do you like the fit and finish, is the quality level appropriate with the price you will pay?

 One of the last things to consider before purchasing a trawler is how it looks outside of the water.
-Seeing trawlers out of the water is very revealing.
-A good, qualified yacht broker will set aside time to visit a ship yard with you and show you trawlers hauled out of the water.
+Seeing trawlers out of the water or “on the hard”, is very revealing.
+A good, qualified yacht broker will set aside time to visit a boat yard with you and show you trawlers hauled out of the water.
 There, you can learn a great deal about hull shape, thrusters, through hulls, active fins, rudders, propellers and shafts.
 You will also be able to better appreciate what will happen when you run aground (a reality of cruising – most times a soft landing, not a big crunch) and should be aware of the design choices you have.